superfliege/azure-docs.de-de/articles/service-fabric/service-fabric-tutorial-monitoring-wincontainers.md

         "Southeast Asia"
       ],
       "metadata": {
-        "description": "Specify the Azure Region for your OMS workspace" }
+        "description": "Specify the Azure Region for your Log Analytics workspace" }
     }
     ```